kairos-io/kairos-docs/content/en/docs/Reference/artifacts.md

 - `kairos-official-core-ubuntu-amd64-generic-v1.0.0-kernel`
 - `kairos-official-standard-ubuntu-arm64-rpi64-v1.0.0-k3s1-initrd`

+## iPXE Images

+For iPXE we deliver three types of artifacts.
+The first one is the iPXE script, with the ipxe extension, and the other two are iPXE bootable images, with the iso and img extensions.

+### Examples

+- `kairos-official-core-ubuntu-amd64-generic-v1.0.0.ipxe`
+- `kairos-official-core-ubuntu-amd64-generic-v1.0.0-ipxe.iso`
+- `kairos-official-core-ubuntu-amd64-generic-v1.0.0-ipxe-usb.img`

 ## Reports

 Reports are also stored in GitHub Releases and follow a similar convention to images, but they include the name of the report: